Understanding constexpr Specifier in C++

 A function be declared as constexpr

 - In C++ 11, a constexpr function should contain only one return statement.
-C++ 14 allows more than one statements.
+C++ 14 allows more than one statement.

-- constexpr function should refer only constant global variables.
+- constexpr function should refer only to constant global variables.

 - constexpr function can call only other constexpr function not simple function.

-- Function should not be of void type and some operator like prefix increment (++v) are not allowed in constexpr function.
+- The function should not be of a void type and some operators like prefix increment (++v) are not allowed in constexpr function.

 Example of performance improvement by constexpr:

 When the above program is run on GCC, it takes 0.003 seconds (We can measure time using the time command) If we remove const from the below line, then the value of fib(5) is not evaluated at compile-time, because the result of constexpr is not used in a const expression.